chipsalliance/firrtl/spec/spec.md

 ## Multiplexers

-A multiplexer outputs one of two input expressions depending on the value of an unsigned single bit selection signal.
+A multiplexer outputs one of two input expressions depending on the value of an unsigned selection signal.

 The following example connects to the `c` port the result of selecting between the `a` and `b` ports.
 The `a` port is selected when the `sel`